Long Beach Hit-and-Run Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-There are still options for Long Beach hit-and-run accident victims, even if the police never find the perpetrator.
-If you or a loved one suffered injuries or property damage in a hit-and-run accident, you may benefit from the services of an experienced Long Beach hit-and-run accident lawyers.
+Has someone fled the scene after crashing into you?
+There are still options for Long Beach hit-and-run accident victims like you, even if the police never find the perpetrator.
+If you or a loved one suffered injuries or property damage in a hit-and-run accident, our Long Beach hit-and-run accident lawyers can help.

-The legal team at Arash Law, founded by renowned attorney Arash Khorsandi, Esq., is dedicated to assisting Long Beach hit-and-run accident victims in getting the compensation they are entitled to after a crash.
-Contact us today at 888-488-1391 or via chat to schedule a free case evaluation.
+The legal team at Arash Law, founded by renowned attorney Arash Khorsandi, Esq., is dedicated to assisting Long Beach hit-and-run accident victims in pursuing compensation for their losses.
+Contact us at 888-488-1391 or complete our form to schedule a free initial case evaluation.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

 Under California law, there are two types of hit-and-run accidents.
 California Penal Code 20001 and California Penal Code 20002 define these accidents according to these statutes.
-A hit-and-run accident in California falls into one of two categories- involving bodily injury or death or only property damage.
+A hit-and-run accident in California falls into one of two categories: involving bodily injury/death or property damage.

-Build a Solid Case with the Help of Our Long Beach Hit-and-Run Accident Lawyers
+Building Your Case With The Help Of Our Long Beach Hit-and-Run Accident Lawyers

-In California; a hit-and-run is a “wobbler” offense, which is also known as an “alternative felony/ misdemeanor offense,” it is a crime that prosecutors can charge as either a felony or misdemeanor.
+In California, a hit-and-run is a “wobbler” offense, which is also known as an “alternative felony/misdemeanor offense.”
+This means that it is a crime that prosecutors can charge as either a felony or a misdemeanor.
 Other California wobbler offenses include domestic violence, sex crimes, and fraud.

 California Penal Code 20001